H3RT3BE/Machine-Learning-/datasets/README.md

 # Project Description

-This repository contains data and implementations related to the analysis of municipal indicators in the Sabana region.
-Two main datasets are utilized:
+This repository encompasses data and implementations pertaining to the analysis of municipal indicators within the Sabana region.
+The project leverages two primary datasets:

-## Indicadores_municipales_sabana_DIC:
+## 1. Indicadores_municipales_sabana_DIC:

-This file, Indicadores_municipales_sabana_DIC, serves as a dictionary for the corresponding dataset.
-It is used in conjunction with code developed from scratch, which utilizes the dataset Indicadores_municipales_sabana_DA.
+This file, `Indicadores_municipales_sabana_DIC`, operates as a dictionary for the corresponding dataset.
+It is utilized in conjunction with code developed from scratch, making use of the dataset `Indicadores_municipales_sabana_DA`.

-Kaggle Dataset:
+## 2. Kaggle Dataset:

-A Kaggle dataset is employed specifically for working with the decision tree algorithm (Decision_Tree).
+A Kaggle dataset has been specifically chosen for its applicability to the decision tree algorithm (`Decision_Tree`).

-##File Structure
+# File Structure

-Indicadores_municipales_sabana_DIC: Contains the dictionary used for the Sabana dataset.
+- `Indicadores_municipales_sabana_DIC`: Contains the dictionary essential for the Sabana dataset.

-Indicadores_municipales_sabana_DA: Contains the dataset used for development.
+- `Indicadores_municipales_sabana_DA`: Holds the dataset used during the development phase.

-Decision_Tree: Includes files related to the implementation and analysis using the decision tree algorithm.
+- `Decision_Tree`: Encompasses files associated with the implementation and analysis using the decision tree algorithm.

-## Usage
+# Usage

-Working with Data from Scratch:
+## Working with Data from Scratch:

-Utilize the Indicadores_municipales_sabana_DIC dictionary to work with data obtained from Indicadores_municipales_sabana_DA.
+Utilize the `Indicadores_municipales_sabana_DIC` dictionary to process data obtained from `Indicadores_municipales_sabana_DA`.

-Decision Tree:
+## Decision Tree:

-Employ the Kaggle dataset in the Decision_Tree folder to perform analysis using the decision tree algorithm.
+Employ the Kaggle dataset within the `Decision_Tree` directory to conduct analyses leveraging the decision tree algorithm.